soraisam/goats_production/docs/changes/README.md

 Once you're ready to finalize the change log:

 1. Execute `towncrier build` in your terminal.
-This command will create or update the `CHANGES.md` file.
+This command will create or update the `changelog.rst` file.

    - If the change log has already been updated for the same version, you will encounter a `ValueError` message indicating that newsfiles for this version already exist.